Turtle Island Children's Center

 About This Role

-Turtle Island Children’s Center is seeking a collaborative, relationship-centered Infant/Toddler Staff Engagement & Programming Coordinator to support instructional quality, staff development, and the day-to-day health of our infant and toddler program.
-This role combines classroom leadership, coaching, mentorship, and program coordination in support of a strong, reflective, and community-centered learning environment.
+Turtle Island Children’s Center seeks a collaborative, relationship-centered Infant/Toddler Staff Engagement & Programming Coordinator.
+This role combines classroom leadership, coaching, mentorship, and program coordination to support a strong, reflective, and community-centered learning environment.

 We are always accepting applications for this role.